 If your building has a fire alarm, call point ID signs are mandatory in many cases.
 Persons should be able to quickly locate and use a manual call point in an emergency to minimise the risk of injury and damage.
 It is recommended to use photo-luminescent signs, as in the event of power loss signs should still be visible.

-In all cases it is recommended to use photo-luminescent signs.
-Although slightly more expensive, they stand out significantly more than glow in the dark or normal signs in the event of power loss.
+In most cases it is recommended to use photo-luminescent signs.
+Although slightly more expensive, they stand out significantly more than glow-in-the-dark or standard signs in the event of power loss.
 According to BS 5499-4:2013 and BS 5499-10:2014 photo-luminescent options have a longer viewing distance than normal signs – you may need fewer signs in your building.
 Illuminated signs can be used, but require electricity, ongoing maintenance and bulbs.
-Often, photo-luminescent signs are the easiest and most simple option.
+Often, photo-luminescent signs are the easiest and most affordable option.

 For more information, please read the Health and Safety (Safety Signs and Signals) Regulations 1996 and The Regulatory Reform (Fire Safety) Order 2005.